prof18/marcogomiero.com/posts/2019/bottom-bar-swipe-flutter/index.md

 > [prof18/BottomAppBarSwipeableTabs](https://github.com/prof18/BottomAppBarSwipeableTabs)

-If you have any kind of feedback, leave a comment below!
+If you have any kind of feedback, feel free to reach me out on Twitter [@marcoGomier](https://twitter.com/marcoGomier).